Martinomagnifico/reveal.js-appearance/README.md

 });
 ```

 You can add any selector and animation class to this object.
+You can use a simple JSON object, or more elaborate like this (you can also mix them): `{"ul li": {"animation":"animate__fadeInLeft", "speed":"slow", "delay":"100"}}`.
+An object like that can contain the following keys:

+* animation
+* speed
+* delay
+* split
+* container-delay

+where the last two keys are specific for word- and letter-animations.

-Now you do not need to add any classes to the markup and it will stay like this:
+If you choose to write all your animation selectors and properties globally, you no longer need to add any classes to the markup and it can stay like this:

 ```html
 <ul>